What's New in Adrenal Cancer Research and Treatment?

 Scientists are learning how changes in certain oncogenes and tumor suppressor genes can cause normal adrenal cortex cells to become cancerous.
 Understanding these genetic changes will help doctors develop better methods to diagnose this disease as well as treatments that are more effective and have fewer side effects than those currently available.
 Medical centers involved in research may ask their patients for blood samples and about diseases in other family members to learn more about adrenal cancer.
 This happens usually as part of studies.
 These studies are different from treatment studies.
 The goal of these studies is to enhance research of this rare cancer, to learn more about how adrenal cancer forms, and in the future find new targets for adrenal cancer therapy.

-For example, there have been several studies looking at what genetic syndromes can lead to adrenal cancer (these syndromes were discussed in the section about risk factors).
+For example, there have been several studies looking at what genetic syndromes can lead to adrenal cancer (these syndromes were discussed in Adrenal cancer risk factors).
 International groups are working to understand how adrenal cancer develops.
 Hopefully, these efforts will give insight into how adrenal cancers develop and provide better targets for therapy.